-Easter is coming up and you know what that means, Egg-cellent DIY fun!
-My favourite part about the holiday, besides eating all the chocolatey goodies, is decorating easter eggs.
-With so many ideas and tutorials online, I decided to try marbling – a favourite trend of mine.
+Easter is coming up and you know what that means Egg-cellent DIY fun!
+My favorite part about the holiday, besides eating all the chocolatey goodies, is decorating easter eggs.
+With so many ideas and tutorials online, I decided to try marbling – a favorite trend of mine.
 Girls, get your nail polish, it’s about to get messy!

 I’ve seen this technique used on everything from coffee cups to plastic phone covers, and today I tried it on eggs.
 Household items are amazing for fun DIYs, and most often you don’t need anything else than some time and will.
 Without never doing the technique before, it does take a few try-and-errors to get it down, so make sure you have enough eggs on hand.
 And don’t be too harsh on yourself if you don’t succeed first, mine turned out a bit too dramatic in color than what I aimed for, but I still love them never the less.

-Get creative, mix different colours and as many as you can, I even tried glitter!
+Get creative, mix different colors and as many as you can, I even tried glitter!
 But let’s have some fun now.

 What you’ll need: